InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     http localhost:8081/event-stream/ -b

-The docker-compose file will start the web socket service on port 8080 and the internal API on port 8081.
-ThIt will also run a RabbitMQ server, which can be found on port 5672.
+The docker-compose file will start the web socket service on port 8080 and the internal API on port `8081`.
+It will also run a RabbitMQ server, which can be found on port `5672`.

 As well as creating and deleting sockets via the internal API some very simple Python modules have also been provided to inject messages onto the RabbitMQ bus and to